verhaghe-benoit/FrontEnd-MangaProject/README.md

 So for a long time I used [MyAnimeList](https://myanimelist.net/)'s website .
 However the general design of the website didn't suit me well, so I decided to try to create mine.
 You can also find the API I created for this website on this [repository](https://github.com/verhaghe-benoit/BackEnd-MangaProject).

+## Disclaimer

+Some features are still in development and the website general appearance might change.
+I will still try to keep the screenshot up to date.

 ## Installing

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.